ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

 1. Initiate the "Verify Lock Commitment State" operation following requirements [**[R189]**](#r189) and [**[R190]**](#r190).
-2. Check the output of the "Verify State" operation in the CCSM or the [IVSM](#5542-bi--or-multi-directional-bpi-services).
+2. Check the output of the "Verify State" operation in the CCSM and the [IVSM](#5542-bi--or-multi-directional-bpi-services).

 Expected Results: